-Gellish Formal English is a standardized universal language, including a formal grammar and a Formal English Dictionary-Taxonomy, for expressing information, knowledge and requirements in a human and computer interpretable way that is 'neutral' and system independent.
-The language has an unlimited scope, whereas conventional data models (databases) and standards have a fixed and limited scope.
+Formal English is a form of standardized English, including a formal grammar and an electronic Formal English Dictionary-Taxonomy.
+It enables expressing information, knowledge and requirements in a human and computer interpretable way that is 'neutral' and system independent.
+The language has an unlimited scope, in contrast to conventional data models (databases) and standards that have a fixed and limited scope.
 Gellish Formal English is a standardized formal subset of natural English.
-Other Gellish variants, such as Gellish Formeel Nederlands, share the same concepts, which enable that automated translation of Gellish expressions from one natural language to another is supported.
+Its native syntax enables presentation in a tabular format, suitable for databases and data exchange messages.
 Gellish is compliant with ISO 16354 and an RDF implementation of Gellish is being standardized as ISO 15926-11.

-Application of Formal English enables real integration of data from different sources.
+Application of Formal English enables real interoperability or integration of data in different sources.
 It also enables integration of data, documents, and 2D drawings and 3D models.
-The language is generally applicable and is further extensible.
+The language is generally applicable and is extensible.
 Its main application area's are: the creation of compatible and consistent databases such as for system independent Product and Process Models, Facility Information Models (FIMs), Building Information Models (BIMs), product catalogs as well as knowledge and requirements, including business rules.
-It is also developed to enable smooth data exchange between systems and business parties and eliminating costly data conversions in case of data migration and data integration.
-Furthermore, it is also applicable for developing and application of electronic Dictionaries, Taxonomies, Thesauri and Ontologies.
+Furthermore, it enables smooth data exchange between systems and business parties and eliminating costly data conversions in case of data migration and data integration.
+It is also applicable for development and application of electronic Dictionaries, Taxonomies, Thesauri and Ontologies.

 Read more about the exploitation of the power of: